Sunny with a High Near 90 | SweetwaterNOW

 Today

-Sunny, with a high near 90.
-Light and variable wind becoming northwest 5 to 10 mph in the afternoon.
+Mostly sunny, with a high near 90.
+Breezy, with a light and variable wind becoming west 13 to 18 mph in the afternoon.
+Winds could gust as high as 28 mph.

 Tonight

-Partly cloudy, with a low around 53.
-West northwest wind 8 to 14 mph becoming east southeast after midnight.
-Winds could gust as high as 20 mph.
+Mostly clear, with a low around 55.
+Breezy, with a west wind 12 to 17 mph becoming west southwest 6 to 11 mph after midnight.
+Winds could gust as high as 26 mph.

 Tuesday

 Sunny, with a high near 87.
-Breezy, with a west wind 8 to 16 mph, with gusts as high as 23 mph.
+Breezy, with a south southwest wind 7 to 17 mph becoming west in the afternoon.
+Winds could gust as high as 26 mph.

 Tuesday Night